-Will navX-MXP work with the National Instruments RoboRIOTM?
+Will navX2-MXP work with the National Instruments RoboRIOTM?

-Yes, the navX-MXP is designed specifically to work with the RoboRIO.
-Please see the instructions for installing navX-MXP onto a FIRST FRC robot for more details, as there are several installation options.
+Yes, the navX2-MXP - like it's predecessor the "Classic" navX-MXP - is designed specifically to work with the RoboRIO.
+Please see the instructions for installing navX2-MXP onto a FIRST FRC robot for more details, as there are several installation options.

-Will navX-MXP work with the Android-based FTC Control System?
+Will navX2-MXP work with the Android-based FTC Control System?

-Yes, navX-MXP can be used with the Android-based FTC Control System, via its I2C interface.
+Yes, navX2-MXP can be used with the Android-based FTC Control System, via its I2C interface.
 For more information, please see the FTC Robot Installation instructions and the description of the Android Libraries.